 I’ve personally studied, researched, and examined water filtration technology every day for over a year now.
 Over this period, I’ve learned a ton about it, which has granted me the ability to differentiate between good and bad products.
 When I first looked at the ZeroWater filter, it screamed gimmick to me.
 Everything in the 2010 lawsuit makes perfect sense.

 ZeroWater is convincing people that 0 TDS equals contaminant-free water, and this is 100% untrue.
 Additionally, people should drink water with healthy essential minerals in it.
-It irks me when I read reviews written by people who correlate the TDS level to the quality of their water.
+It irks me when I read reports written by people who correlate the TDS level to the quality of their water.

 The only way to know what’s in water for sure is to have it professionally tested by a certified lab.
 Water with a very low TDS of 0 can still be contaminated with toxic substances.
 For this reason, ZeroWater doesn’t post its lab results publicly because then people would be able to see what’s actually in the water.